-The single best way to build the Stampede community is to share the Stampede with all the people you come across in your life.
+The single best way to build the Stampede community is to share it.
 Talk to your friends, your family and your neighbors.
 Ask them what they think about the amount of money being spent on elections.
 Check out our “How to Explain Stamping” guide for easy ways to talk about our campaign to friends, family members, and new acquaintances.

 Engage Local Businesses

 Stamping stations are our very awesome, unique way of rapidly building stamping momentum in a local community.
-While many people may have seen your stamped money in town, some might need the tactility of actually stamping their money to join the Stampede.
+While many people may have seen your stamped money in town, some might need encouragement to join the Stampede.
 If you’re part of a club, organization that plans meetings and events, or own a business, you can get your own stamping station for FREE.

-Stamping at home is a great way to make a difference, but stamping with friends is even more fun and can have much more impact.
-Stamping parties are a great way to spread the Stampede among your friends and get more people stamping!
+Stamping at home is a great way to make a difference, but stamping with friends is even more fun!
+Throw a party and spread the Stampede among your friends!
 All you need are a few of your favorite people, a few stamps, and some brochures.
 You can host one at your house, or meet up at a favorite cafe or bar.
 Plan a get-together or bring some stamps to a planned gathering–turn it into a stamping party!
 Just make sure to ask people to bring cash.
 Be sure to take lots of photos of your stamping party and share them on social media with the hashtag #MoneyOutVotersIn!
 Pretty soon you will be spreading the message to millions of people.

 Inviting people to a stamping party.
 Here is some sample language for a Stamping Party, which you can drop right into a service like Evite or put into a group e-mail message, etc.–

 I will supply the stamps, but you will need to bring lots of bucks, preferably in singles.
-When we are done stamping, the money you can be redeposited it at your bank or spent around town in the coming weeks.
-The folks over at StampStampede.org who came up with this idea tell us that each dollar we stamp can seen by up to 875 people over the next 2 ½ years, and help build the movement to get money out of politics.
+At the end, the money you stamped can be redeposited at your bank or spent.
+Each dollar we stamp can be seen by up to 875 people over the next 2 ½ years, and will help build the movement to get money out of politics.
 It’s economic jujitsu–using money to get money out of politics.
 Don’t worry, it’s perfectly legal.
 This party is part of a national movement to take back our government from big money.
 You can learn more about this grassroots campaign at StampStampede.org or write me with any questions.
 See you there!